-We’ve all been there: you have a runny nose, there’s something poking in your nose, or your nose is just full of gunk.
-How do you clear your nose out?
-Most of us will blow our noses (or some may choose to pick, we’re not judging here!).
+How to Get Boogers out of Baby’s Nose?
+(Isn’t parenthood so glamorous?)
 Have you ever thought about how your baby would get those uncomfortable boogies out of their nose?
-It’s uncomfortable to have something in your nose, so let’s talk about how we can save our babies from those unwanted boogies and how we can clean their noses.
-(Isn’t parenthood so glamorous?)
+It’s uncomfortable to have something in your nose, so let’s talk about how we can save our babies from those unwanted boogies.

-The Bulb- The Classic Way to Clean Your Baby’s Nose
+The Bulb- The Classic Way for How to Get Boogers out of Baby’s Nose

-This thing has been around for decades and there’s a reason why.
+This thing has been the answer to how to clean a baby’s nose for decades and there’s a reason why.
 It works!
 Many hospitals send these things home with new parents because newborns have so much mucus in their noses and because these things have stood the test of time.

-A New Great Tool To Clean Your Baby’s Ears & Nose
+A New Great Tool To Clean A Baby’s Ears & Nose

 New parents love oogiebear because they make it easy to safely & effectively remove stubborn sticky mucus and dry boogers from little noses (it also works great for little ears too!).
 When combined with the oogie nose balm, the two become the ultimate baby nose and ear care routine for parents-on-the-go!